 Your vaping experience is our priority, and we go to great lengths to ensure that all our e-liquids are produced by leading manufacturers, with no hidden ingredients or harmful chemicals.
-Each e-liquid is exclusively selected by our team, and we don’t buy into the hype unless we’ve tried it first, so you know each and every e-liquid we stock is of the highest quality.
+Each e-liquid is exclusively selected by our team, so you know each and every e-liquid we stock is of the highest quality.

 What are e-Liquids?

 E-Liquids are also called e-juice or vape juice, and they’re simply the liquid that’s turned into vapour by your vaping device.
 Although there are countless e-Liquids out there, they generally have a base made of propylene glycol (PG) and vegetable glycerin (VG), with nicotine and flavourings added in.
 E-Liquids come in different flavours, sizes, and nicotine strengths, so it’s always a unique experience!
 Certain types of vaping, such as sub-ohm vaping, only work with specific e-Liquids.

 E-Liquids are available in thousands of flavours—many of which you’ve probably never thought of!
 Tobacco-flavoured e-Liquids are popular among those who are used to smoking cigarettes, while there are also classic flavours like mint, chocolate, and strawberry.
 Because E-Liquid flavourings are usually food-grade, you can try out more unique flavours inspired by desserts and drinks, including vanilla ice cream and mocha latte.
 You’ll only figure out which e-liquid flavour appeals the most to you by trying it.

 How does the PG / VG ratio work?